owersbrett/start_note/shell/_example_response.md

-Excellent!
-I will not proceed to generate an Extended Feature Implementation To-Do List, with 100 items.

 # Extended Feature Implementation To-Do List
 ## Design and Modeling
 - [ ] 01.
 Define initial requirements for the NoteAudio feature.
 - [ ] 02.
 Create a conceptual diagram for the NoteAudio data model.